ljakloosterman/AFMAV_individual/README.md

 # AFMAV_individual
-Welcome to the repository of my individual Automatic Flight of Micro Air Vehicles.\
+Welcome to the repository of my individual Automatic Flight of Micro Air Vehicles assignment.\
 To execute te code correctly please follow the following steps:\

 1. Download the repository locally.